atlasmap/atlasmap-operator/README.md

 spec:
   # The desired number of replicas
   replicas: 1
-  # Override the default AtlasMap image
+  # Override the default AtlasMap image version.
+The default is 'latest'.
-  image: docker.io/atlasmap/atlasmap
+  version: 1.43.4
   # The host name to use for the OpenShift route or Kubernetes Ingress.
 If not specified, this is generated automatically
   routeHostName: example-atlasmap.192.168.42.115.nip.io
   # The amount of CPU to request